LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/automatic-messages-configuration-guide.md

 ### On-hold messages

-Three default automatic messages are displayed to consumers when the agent does not respond for a specified amount of time.
+Three default Automatic Messages are displayed to consumers when the agent does not respond for a specified amount of time.
 These ‘on-hold’ messages are selected randomly while ensuring that the consumer will never receive the same message more than twice in a row.
 The **Timeout** is the number of seconds that the consumer will wait for an agent’s reply before the first on-hold message is sent.

 | Message name in the Agent Workspace | Default text | Available dynamic text | Timeout | Can be disabled? |
 | --- | --- | --- | --- | --- |